bakonaanlong/Job-Application-Analysis/README.md

 FEATURES

 - Visualizations: Bar charts, pie charts maps, and KPI's.
-- clear and simple layout for easy understanding.
+- Clear and simple layout for easy understanding.

 KEY INSIGHTS
-- Jobs in Dubai(United Arab Emirates) have the highest average compensation, at around $6,000 per month
+- Jobs in Dubai(United Arab Emirates) have the highest average compensation, at around $6,000 per month, followed by Poland, USA and Spain
+- Jobs that required knowledge of Cloud services(AWS, Azure, GCP) compensated higher on average
+- Jobs that required a degree also payed higher on average
+-

 TECHNOLOGIES USED